Trigger warning:

 Pornhub itself has stated in an FAQ blog that “every video and photo uploaded…is reviewed manually by a large and extensive team of moderators.”

-That would mean Pornhub has reportedly knowingly and actively promoting content that shows racism, not to mention—as we discussed earlier—child sexual abuse material, revenge porn, and videos of trafficked individuals.
+That would mean Pornhub is knowingly and actively promoting content that shows racism, not to mention—as we discussed earlier—child sexual abuse material, revenge porn, and videos of trafficked individuals.

 “Unfortunately, there’s a ton of racism and misogyny in the sex industry (and in society as a whole), and because Pornhub is a community-built platform, it comes through sometimes, no matter how hard we try to be fair and respectful.”

-But saying “sometimes” would make it sound like racist content is rare, difficult to find, and they remove it as soon as they’re made aware of it.
+However, using “sometimes” would imply that racist content is rare and challenging to find, and they remove it upon awareness.
 But is that true?

 A quick review of the porn site’s own 2019 annual report tells us that the search term “ebony” ranked in the top 10 search terms, and “interracial” porn was 76% more popular in the United States last year than everywhere else in the world.
 In some regions, searches for “big ass ebony” increased by 186% in 2019, and there was also a 149% increase in searches for “thick latina.”

-And in cases of “interracial” pornography, multicultural/multiracial couplings are seen as a taboo fetish, rather than something that’s normal and acceptable.
+In cases of “interracial” pornography, multicultural/multiracial couplings are seen as a taboo fetish rather than something that’s normal and acceptable.

-And, again, Pornhub admitted even in their recent 2021 report that this content is extremely popular on their site.
+Again, Pornhub admitted even in their recent 2021 report that this content is extremely popular on their site.
 Look below for the most-searched-for terms of 2021.
 Note that the porn site giant did not release a 2020 annual report after a New York Times article drew attention to the site’s history of reportedly unethical, illegal, and exploitative business practices.
-Also note that “ebony” is in third place for most-viewed category in 2021.
+Also, note that “ebony” was in third place for the most-viewed category in 2021.

 But is Pornhub alone in perpetuating racism and racist stereotypes?
 What about on other mainstream porn sites?